Learn the technical SEO strategies that make web applications discoverable, from server-side rendering to structured data and Core Web Vitals.

 Search engines allocate a limited crawl budget to each site.
 If your application has thousands of routes, you need to guide crawlers toward your most important pages.
 A well-structured sitemap, clean canonical tags, and proper robots directives ensure nothing is wasted.

 Other technical foundations include HTTPS everywhere, clean URL structures without excessive query parameters, proper handling of pagination, and hreflang tags for multilingual applications.
-These fundamentals may seem basic, but we regularly find them misconfigured on client projects — a thorough deployment checklist helps prevent these oversights.
+These fundamentals may seem basic, but we regularly find them misconfigured on client projects.
+A thorough deployment checklist helps prevent these oversights.

 Technical SEO is not an afterthought.
 It is a core architectural concern that should be addressed from the first line of code.
 At MG Software, we build every web application with search visibility in mind, so your investment in a great product actually gets found by the people who need it.